Candelaria, by Mark Shelton

-Candaleria is based on a photograph taken by correspondent and photographer William Dinnwidde in 1894.
+Candelaria is based on a photograph taken by correspondent and photographer William Dinwidde in 1894.
 Candelaria and her family were members of the small Seri tribe near Gulf of California, Sonora, Mexico.
 The few remaining photographic records of her family reside in the National Anthropological Archives.

 - Hand-stretched gallery wrap (imagery continues on sides of the frame.)